Where to file

 Filed with the probate court handling the estate, in person or through eFileTexas.gov.

-Applicant signs.
-The person swearing to it signs before a notary.
+Personal Representative signs.
+The personal representative signs before a notary.

 It belongs to the independent administration path.